 That's where this guide comes in.
-We'll walk you through everything you need to know to get started with CTV advertising for your app, from understanding what it is to measuring impact.
-Whether you're a seasoned marketer or just starting out, we'll help take your campaigns to the next level.
+We'll walk you through everything you need to know to get started with CTV advertising, from understanding what it is to measuring impact.
+Whether you're a seasoned performance marketer or just starting out, we'll help take your campaigns to the next level.
 So let's dive in.